Skip to content

 Real code from the GAS template

-The excerpt below is lifted verbatim from gas.config.ts in the gas-template repository.
+The code below is drawn from services/oauth.ts in the gas-template repository.
 This is the code your generated app gets, not pseudocode, not a description of intent.

 },